-One of the most beneficial activities to take part of if wanting to go into a STEM career is to be a part of a robotics team.
-At STREAMWORKS we offer two different robotics programs.
-We offer MATE underwater robotics and Robot Drone League (RDL).
-In both initiatives teams have to work together to produce a prototype in order to solve real-world problems.
+One of the most beneficial activities to take part in, if you are wanting to go into a STEM career, is to be a part of a robotics team.
+At STREAMWORKS, we offer two different robotics programs: MATE underwater robotics and Robot Drone League.
+In both initiatives, teams work together to develop a robot in order to solve real-world problems.
 Last year’s MATE competition revolved around repairing a dam and helping solve the plastic waste issues in our waterways.
 This year’s RDL competition revolves around NASA’s dragonfly mission.
-Teams are challenged to create a rover in order to collect samples and explore around Titan’s vast terrain.
-We challenge the mind’s of our youth which gives them problem solving skills they will use to solve these problems in the future as well as any other problems that come their way.
-In addition, robotics can introduce them to skills they would not get inside of a classroom such as constructing robotic chassis, soldering electronics, understanding electronics, programing, how to use motors and basic mechanics, Computer Aided Design (CAD), etc. Students are able to apply the fundamentals of math and science they learn in the classroom into real world problems.
-The competition aspect motivates students to perform their best as well as compare their designs to other teams to lead to future improvements.
-Making this connection will show kids just how important these concepts are and will hopefully instill a love for science and math in robotics participants.
-Being a member of a robotics team also teaches students how to work with other people, communication, responsibility, and leadership skills.
-You can learn more about each of our robotics programs by going to the programs tab on our homepage or you can learn more about the impact of robotics on students by going to our robotics page.
+Teams are challenged to create a rover that will collect samples and explore Titan’s vast and challenging terrain.
+We challenge the minds of our youth in order to develop the problem-solving skills they will use in future careers.
+The competition aspect of our programs inspires students and teaches them communication, responsibility, and leadership skills.
+You can learn more about each of our robotics programs by clicking here or on the Programs tab above, or you can learn more about the impact of robotics on students by clicking here or on the Robotics tab above.

 Robotics Summer Camps

-Not only is it important to educate our students but it is also important to educate our teachers.
-Our goal is to revolutionize education to help better prepare students for life outside of their schooling.
-We want to show teacher’s how to better prepare their students by partaking in hand-on learning and STEM activities.
-STREAMWORKS will provide teacher workshops in order to do this.
-In these workshops teachers will learn and participate in hand-on activities to incorporate into the curriculum.
-Teacher’s will also be given information that is essential for the students to know.
-We hope teachers will take what they have learned from these workshops and apply them in the classroom.
-Workshops will cover multiple STEM topics and we even offer workshops for teachers interested in mentoring a robotics team.
-More information about workshops will be coming soon.
+Not only is it important to educate our students, but it is also important to educate our teachers.
+Our goal is to revolutionize education by showing teachers how to better prepare their students for life outside of their schooling through hands-on learning and STEM activities.
+STREAMWORKS aims to achieve this goal by providing teacher workshops.
+We hope teachers will take what they learn from these workshops and apply them in the classroom.
+The workshops will cover multiple STEM topics, including lessons for teachers interested in mentoring a robotics team.
+More information about workshops will be made available soon.